James-Fleming12/EvidentialHDC/README.md

-The cov-shift method's per-condition source harnesses are in `docs/cov_shift/cov_shift_iterations.md` (Iterations C1-C5, C11); the label-free probe-update closure and the efficiency sweep are in `docs/lin_probe_updates/tta_iterations.md` (Iterations 3-10).
+The cov-shift method's per-condition source harnesses are in `docs/cov_shift/cov_shift_iterations.md` (Iterations C1-C5, C11); the label-free probe-update closure, the S/T decomposition, and the geometric closure are in `docs/lin_probe_updates/tta_iterations.md` (Iterations 3-12).

-### 3.3 The detection signal that triggers the handoff
+### 3.4 The detection signal that triggers the handoff

 The detection signal that ranks correct from wrong points (density / norm / fusion) decides when the label-free path is insufficient: if the label-free update's